zaid3004/finance-tracker/README.md

 You can install all dependencies via:-
 bash: ```pip install pandas matplotlib openpyxl```

-Contributing
+## Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests for improvements and new features.
+If you'd like to suggest improvements, report bugs, or add new features, please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature-name`)
+3. Make your changes and commit them (`git commit -m "Add some feature"`)
+4. Push to your branch (`git push origin feature/your-feature-name`)
+5. Open a Pull Request describing your changes

+Please ensure your code follows the existing style and includes appropriate comments.
+Thank you for helping improve this project!

+## License
-License: This project is licensed under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.